Fusion-Party-Aus/Formal-Documents/Constitution.md

       4. appoint deputy registered officers to assist in the nomination process

    c. fulfil the requirements of the Registered officer or equivalent as defined by other state and territory legislation as required;

+> **Note:** The Registered Officer is expected to be a highly engaged role, with a strong capacity to manage electronic mailing and good communication skills.
+This is important because a lack of prompt responsiveness to AEC communications can readily become an existential threat to the Association.

 ### 51. Branch Representative